Wedding Registry Kitchen Essentials: The 35 Items Worth Registering For

 What Nobody Tells You About Registry Kitchenware

-Real talk: the most practical registry items aren't always the most glamorous.
-You'll get exponentially more use out of a well-made chef's knife and a sturdy Dutch oven than a novelty pasta maker you'll use twice and then feel guilty about.
+The most practical items aren't always the most glamorous.
+A well-made chef's knife and a sturdy Dutch oven will outlast and outperform a novelty pasta machine you use twice and then feel guilty about.

 OXO Good Grips 15-Piece Everyday Kitchen Utensil Set